-RC-1b Non-native plant ~~and animal~~ species.
-Some non-native species, such as pampas grass (Cortaderia jubata), ~~Himalayan black~~berry (Rubus discolor), Scotch broom (Cytisus scoparius), blue gum eucalyptus (Eucalyptus globulus), English ivy (Hedera helix), English holly (Ilex aquifolium), ~~and~~ cotoneaster (Cotoneaster franchetii), ~~and~~ reed canary grass (Phalaris arundinacea) are invasive exotics that ~~can and do~~ displace native species.
-The presence of these non-native species reduces the area's natural biodiversity, biological integrity and aesthetics.
+RC-1b Non-native plant and animal species.
+Some non-native species, such as pampas grass (Cortaderia jubata), Himalaya berry (Rubus discolor), Scotch broom (Cytisus scoparius), blue gum eucalyptus (Eucalyptus globulus), English ivy (Hedera helix), English holly (Ilex aquifolium), and cotoneaster (Cotoneaster franchetii), are invasive exotics that can and do displace native species.
+The presence of these non-native species reduces the area's natural diversity, biological integrity and aesthetics.
 Only native species, or species demonstrated to be non-invasive, shall be used in public landscapes and are to be strongly encouraged in private landscapes.
-The City shall provide public information ~~that explains why on~~ invasive species ~~are a problem.
-The City shall also and~~ maintain a program that recommends effective but non-toxic eradication measures, and eradicates non-native species on public lands where they are displacing native species.
+The City shall provide public information that explains why invasive species are a problem.
+The City shall also maintain a program that recommends effective but non-toxic eradication measures, and eradicates non-native species on public lands where they are displacing native species.